datavis-tech/reactive-model/README.md

 ```

 A special default value `model.NONE` refers to a value that is defined, but represents that the property is optional and has not been speficied (similar conceptually to [Scala's Option Type](http://danielwestheide.com/blog/2012/12/19/the-neophytes-guide-to-scala-part-5-the-option-type.html).

+<a name="bind" href="#bind">#</a> <i>bind</i>(<i>arr</i>)

+Establish bidirectional data binding between properties from different models.

+The `arr` argument is expected to be an array of objects with the following properties:

+ * `model` A reference to an instance of `ReactiveModel`.
+ * `property` A property name on that model.

+Invoking `bind()` adds a cycle of pass-through reactive functions to the data dependency graph such that all specified properties will be synchronized, handling the fact that they are from different model instances.

 ## Related Work